Home » North American Cuisine » American Cuisine » Soft and Chewy Vegan Chocolate Chip Cookies

 The applesauce turned out to be the best performer.
 The cookies held up together without crumbling, they were soft and a little chewy without being dry, and I couldn’t taste the applesauce at all.

-Finally, I thought back to the strawberry yogurt cake I baked last summer and the lovely moist texture imparted by the vegan yogurt.
-So I tried baking several batches with Silk and Yoso brand soy and oat based yogurts.
+Finally, I thought back to the Strawberry Yogurt Cake I baked last summer and the lovely moist texture imparted by the vegan yogurt.
+So I tried baking several batches with Homemade Soygurt.
 I was amazed!
 Yogurt had performed a miracle, once again!
 These cookies were so good, they could pass for store-bought.
 My three roommates were shocked that they were vegan.

 Finding the Perfect Baking Temperature